jvansch1/ycharts-wiki/Offboarding.md

 If it exists, remove "is_staff" access to the user's personal accounts on ycharts.com

-Change any passwords the user might know by heart.
+Change any passwords the user might know by heart. (lol)

+Remove Okta Access

+Wipe Former Computer